 “The Name of יהוה is a strong tower: a Tzadik runs into it, and is set up on high.”
 Mishlim 18:10

 Elohim, God The Creator, has a name.
 He tells us what it is.
 It is not ‘Father’, though He is known to us as “Our Father/Avinu”.
 It is not “God,”, though He is known to us as God.
-Similarly, a child knows his father as “Dad”, but they also know his given name and surname, and use it to secure legal rights.
+Similarly, a child knows his father as “Dad”, but they also know his given name and surname, and use it for protection and to secure legal rights.
 God, Our Father, told us what His Name is, for that same purpose.

 ” יהוה , the Elohim of your fathers, the Elohim of Avraham, the Elohim of Yitz’khak, and the Elohim of Ya’akov, has sent me unto you; this is My Name forever, and this is My memorial unto all generations.”

 This Name is rooted in the verb “to be” in Hebrew, and effectively transitions all tenses.
 “Was, Is, Will Be”, hence, He is the ETERNALLY EXISTING ONE: יהוה .